rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  and without it systems fail.
 This includes the current leaders.
-They can't but live in the world too, and act out their human desire for freedom and flourishing.
+They can't but live in the world too, and act out the very human desire for freedom and flourishing.
 What made civilization possible was not systems of control,